jmyounker/harpoon/doc/design/container-supervision.md

 ### container -> agent events

-* `status` — the container and its process' status, sent on a regular interval.
+* `state` — the container and its process' state, sent on a regular interval.
   The data section will be a JSON-encoded [Heartbeat][].

 ### Details